issa-tseng/janus/README.md

 There remain three major blocs of work to be accomplished before a `1.x` release can be considered:

-* `0.3` will be the great unbundling of `Model`:
-    * The meanest, smallest kernel of the model system will become the `Struct`, which is purely a collection of `Varying` objects addressed by property keys.
-    * All follow-on behaviour that `Model` currently supports become either increasingly powerful subclasses, or extension behaviour that may be plugged in to `Model`: shadow copying, attribute behaviour, property binding, validation, serialization, and change tracking.
-    * Enumerability (hashes whose k/v pairs may be mapped) likely goes here, possibly to support serialization and change tracking, which will probably be unbound from inside `Model`.
-    * Serialization/change tracking mechanisms for collections will also be considered in this rev; no tests will be written for either in the meantime.
-Change tracking is likely to be unbound from shadowing.
-    * The `Request` and `Store` abstractions, which were updated in `0.2`, will be audited for further finalization.
-    * `0.3` will require **minor code changes** -- all the final features are superset and all concepts remain identical, but things will be cleaned up internally and possibly minorly moved about.
-As noted above, authors are cautioned to avoid shadow and change tracking features in the meantime.
 * `0.4` will be a refactoring of `Collection`:
     * For the most part, the external collection API is entirely satisfactory, in that it resembles a standard collection API.
 But it merits a revisit.
     * Everything is eagerly-evaluated, which simplifies a lot of operations, but probably shouldn't be the only option.